ctmm-initiative/ctmmweb/inst/app/help/1_import_options.md

 ### Load Session
 - Using `Save Session` button in `Work Report` page, input data and cached calculation results can be saved.
 - Uploading the session data zip with `Load Session` will restore them.
-Exactly same calculation can be executed instantly because of cache.
-The cache also helps in same session if some calculations have bee run before.
+Previous model selection, home range and occurrence results are loaded into cache but not added to app directly because that depend on additional user selections.
+You still need to `fit models`, check home range to update the result, though the calculation can be finished instantly if the user selections are exactly same.
 - The work report of that session is also opened for reference if app is running in local mode.